 - Handicapped Badass: Anyone who defies an And I Must Scream condition, live to old age even when all odds were stacked against him note , and becomes a significant figure of pop culture has to count as one.

 - Hope Sprouts Eternal: 55 years with ALS weren't enough to break him down.

 - Improbably High I.Q.: While Hawking most likely had one of the world's highest IQs, he neither knew nor cared what it was, calling everyone who boasted about theirs losers.

-- Mistaken Nationality: Due to his American computer voice and frequent appearances in American TV shows, some people were unaware that he was actually born in the United Kingdom.
+- Mistaken Nationality: Due to his American-accented computer voice and frequent appearances in American TV shows, some people were unaware that he was actually British.